 The trip to Labengki

 Labengki Besar (‘Greater Labengki’) is uninhabited.
 You’ll soon realize why when you approach it.
 The island seems to be made of a single sharp rock outcrop on which a dense forest manages to grow.
-There is only the luxurious resort behind Teluk Cinta (‘Love Bay’) that offers accomodations on its fringes.
+By the time of my visit, there was only the luxurious resort behind Teluk Cinta (‘Love Bay’) that offered accommodations on its fringes.